T2703/Meme-Web-App/README.md

-Yeah the readme shall be done when I finish up the ui
+Well it's done but the readme is a later me issue lol.